sisinflab/elliot/docs/source/README.rst

 Elliot requires Python version 3.6 or later.

-RecBole requires tensorflow version 2.4.1 or later.
-If you want to use Elliot with GPU, please ensure that CUDA or cudatoolkit version is XXX.XXX or later.
-This requires NVIDIA driver version >= XXX.XXX (for Linux) or >= XXX.XXX (for Windows10).
+Elliot requires tensorflow version 2.3.2 or later.
+If you want to use Elliot with GPU, please ensure that CUDA or cudatoolkit version is 7.6 or later.
+This requires NVIDIA driver version >= 10.1 (for Linux and Windows10).

 Install from source
 ~~~~~~~~~~~~~~~~~~~